WILLS EYE IS HIRING – CLICK HERE TO APPLY TODAY!

 How does the iStent work?

-The iStent device is made of two tiny tubes.
+The iStent device is made of 2 or 3 tiny tubes.
 Each iStent is about the size of one letter on the face of a penny.
 The iStent creates a path that allows the fluid inside the eye to bypass the natural drain of the eye.
 Reduced drainage is one reason that high eye pressures can develop in glaucoma.
-The iStent procedure is approved to be performed only in conjunction with cataract surgery.
+The iStent procedure is approved to be performed as a stand-alone procedure or in conjunction with cataract surgery.
 It is believed that cataract surgery alone may reduce pressure in some patients.

 What are the steps of surgery?

 The surgery is performed in the operating room.
 Your eye will be numbed with eye drops and numbing jelly.
 The anesthesiologist will give you medications through your IV to keep you relaxed and calm during surgery.
 The eye is cleaned and the face will be covered with a sterile drape.
 An instrument opens the eyelids.
 Tiny incisions for cataract surgery are made in the front of the eye.
-The iStent is placed through these same incisions.
-A special lens is placed on the eye to look at the eye’s natural drain, and the microstents are placed in the drain.
+The iStent is placed through these same incisions before or after removing the cataract.
+A special lens is placed on the eye to look at the eye's natural drain, and the microstents are placed in the drain.
 The iStent procedure adds about 15 extra minutes to the surgery.

 What will I feel during the surgery?